Brand hacker

 Paul Flowers, former non-executive chairman of the Co-operative Bank and (crystal) methodist minister, was convicted of possessing crack cocaine, methamphetamine and ketamine ~ not to mention his alleged use of rent boys.

-MP Nigel Farage was described by Coutts (The King’s Bank), as a ‘disingenuous grifter’ who promoted ‘xenophobic, chauvinistic and racist views’.
-Dame Alison Rose (Group CEO) later confessed to being the source of a BBC report and admitted to a “serious error of judgement” in discussing Farage’s account with a BBC journalist.
-Bunch of…
+The prestigious private bank for the super rich closed MP Nigel Farage’s account claiming that he failed to meet their £1m eligibility criteria.
+It was later revealed that it was because of his views, calling him a “disingenuous grifter” who promoted “xenophobic, chauvinistic and racist views”.
+Dame Alison Rose (Group CEO) confessed to being the source of a BBC report and admitted to a “serious error of judgement” in discussing the account with a BBC journalist.

 Time’s running out ~ we need an extension.